| |

 What Is Pepper (Continued)

 Pepper comprises more than 25% of the world trade in spices, yet is grown in only a handful of countries within 15 degrees of the equator.
 The word pepper derives from the Sanskrit pippali, which referred to the long pepper, piper longum; the word for the round Piper nigrum is marica.
-However, the Greeks and Romans adapted pippali to refer to either pepper: In Latin the word became piper and in Old English, pipor.
+However, the Greeks and Romans adapted pippali to refer to either pepper: In Latin, the word became piper, and in Old English, pipor.

 All true peppercorns are produced from the berries of Piper nigrum, a tropical flowering vine native to South India and now grown in other humid, tropical environments.
-A woody evergreen that grows to 11 yards or more in length, the pepper vine uses aerial roots to cling to, and climb, trees.
+A woody evergreen that grows to 11 yards or more in length, the pepper vine uses aerial roots to cling to and climb trees.
 When it is cultivated, the vine is terraced, similar to grape vines.

 Peppercorn plants blossom into small white flowers that bloom in clusters of up to 150 florets and hang down a spike.
 The flowers yield to fruit, the red berries shown in the photo at right.
 Each berry contains a single, large seed (the peppercorn).
-The same fruit is used to produce black, white and green peppercorns, but each is harvested and processed differently, as you’ll read in the Glossary of Varietal Peppercorns.

 |

-The berries of the peppercorn plant are dried and
+The berries of the peppercorn plant are dried and processed into peppercorns: The actual corn is the seed of the berry.

 |

-As with wine, coffee, chocolate, cheese and many foodstuffs, country and region of origin are important to the quality of the product, both for the growing environment (“terroir”), which imparts different flavor qualities, and the craftsmanship of the producers.
+As with wine, coffee, chocolate, cheese, and many foodstuffs, country and region of origin are important to the quality of the product, both for the growing environment (“terroir”), which imparts different flavor qualities, and the craftsmanship of the producers.
 As connoisseurship of peppercorns grows, individuals will find their taste preferences, whether they be the floral Sarawak from Malaysia, the super-hot Talamanca del Caribe from Ecuador or something else entirely.

 By the way, the use of the word “pepper” to mean “spirit” or “energy” dates at least as far back as the 1840s: In the early 20th century, it was shortened to “pep.”